alexbergamasco96/projectbergamascodigiusto/readme.txt

-ID, name, surname of all team members
--small description of the files inside the archive -name of the parameter to change odometry source/set/reset position -structure of the tf tree
--structure of the custom message
--description of how to start/use the nodes
--info you think are important/interesting

 /***************************************************************************************************************/
 Team Members:
 	-Federico Di Giusto, 	10693473
 	-Alex Bergamasco, 		10521973

 /***************************************************************************************************************/
 Files inside the folder /projectbergamascodigiusto:

 	-/cfg/parameters.cfg
 		File python for the options of the dynamic reconfigure.
-		Through it, we set x,y initial (as int), and the type of odometry (Differential or Ackerman, through an enumeration) -/msg/computedOdom.msg
+		Through it, we set x,y,theta(angle) initial (as int), and the type of odometry (Differential or Ackerman, through an enumeration)
+	-/msg/computedOdom.msg
-		Custom message published as topic /computed_odometry
+		Custom message published in the topic "/computed_odometry" -/srv/OdometryComputation.srv
-	-/srv/OdometryComputation.srv
 		Request and response structure of the service used for the computation of the odometry.
 	-/src/